 • Do you have a sincere interest in nature or gardening?

 If accepted into the Master Gardener program, you will be required to attend 64 hours of in-classroom training courses.
-The program offers instruction in lawn care; ornamental trees and shrubs; insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; perennials and annuals; and water conservation.
+The program offers instruction in lawn care; ornamental trees and shrubs; insect, disease, and weed management; soil and plant nutrition, vegetable gardening; home fruit production; garden flowers; perennials and annuals; and water conservation.

 In exchange for training, participants are asked to volunteer their time to their county’s AgriLife Extension program.
 The type of service performed by Master Gardeners varies according to community needs and the abilities and interests of the Master Gardeners.
 Some Master Gardeners answer telephone requests for information related to gardening and participate in plant clinics or displays at community events.
 Master Gardeners may speak to local groups and conduct workshops.
 They may help establish community garden projects, work with 4-H youth, or assist their agent with news or radio releases related to gardening.

 Participants become certified Master Gardeners after they have completed the training course and fulfilled their volunteer commitment of 75 hours.